platformsh/platformsh-docs/docs/src/overview/pricing/sponsored.md

 ## Offering

 An eligible project is entitled to one (1) Standard instance, with the standard 3 environments and 5 GB of storage.
 Any number of users may be added as needed for the project at no additional cost.
 The site is to be used exclusively for content supporting and promoting the project.
-(Brochureware site, documentation, user forums, etc. are all acceptable.)
+(Brochureware sites, documentation, user forums, etc. are all acceptable.)

-There is no limit on the number of domains or application containers (subject to resource limits of the Standard Plan) that a project may use, although the project is expected to register and manage its own domain(s).
+There is no limit on the number of domains or application containers (subject to resource limits of the Standard Plan) that a project may use, although the project is expected to register and manage its own domains.
 Platform.sh will provision SSL certificates for free (as may be limited by the Let’s Encrypt API) but the hosted site may provide their own.

 A project is under no obligation to use the application container of their project (e.g. a PHP project is free to use Jekyll to produce a static site using Platform.sh, a Python project is free to host a PHPBB site, etc.)